Hulyacanana/VISPER-MD/README.md

 ## License
 This project is licensed under the `GNU General Public License v3.0`.
-Editing copyright messages is strictly prohibited.
+Editing copyright messages is strictly pro.
 ---

 ## Disclaimer